"Bootstrap Domain of Dependence": Bounds and Time Decay of Solutions of the Wave Equation: Preliminaries

-This article utilizes a certain ``$q$-growth condition'' which, for a given $q\in \mathbb{R}$, may or may not be satisfied by a given obstacle $\Omega$---namely, that a constant $C$ exists such that, for all $\omega>0$, the relation~\eqref{eq:q-nontrapp} below holds.
-The $q$-growth condition is fundamentally a statement on the high-frequency character of the operator $A_\omega^{-1}$, and it is indeed a condition on the domain $\Omega$ which is independent on the constant $\omega_0$ in~\eqref{Aomega_def_eqn}.
-This can be verified by noting that, given any compact intervals $I_\eta$ and $I_\omega$, where $I_\eta$ is bounded away from $0$, the norm $\norm{A_{\omega,\eta}^{-1}}_{L^2(\Gamma)\to L^2(\Gamma)}$ is uniformly bounded for $(\eta,\omega)\in I_\eta\times I_\omega$---as it can be established on the basis of the theory~\cite{ChandlerWilde:12,McLean} for the combined field operator on a Lipschitz domain together with a compactness argument based on Taylor expansions of the oscillatory exponential factor of the Green function together with Neumann series for the resolvent around each pair $(\eta,\omega)\in I_\eta\times I_\omega$. \begin{defi}[$q$-growth condition] For real $q$ and $\omega_0 >0$ and for an obstacle $\Omega$ with Lipschitz boundary $\Gamma$, we say that $\Omega$, and $\Gamma$, satisfy a $q$-\emph{growth} condition iff for all $\omega \ge 0$, the operator $A_\omega$ in~\eqref{Aomega_def_eqn} satisfies either the bound
+This article utilizes a certain ``$q$-growth condition'' which, for a given $q\in \mathbb{R}$, may or may not be satisfied by a given obstacle $\Omega$---namely, that a constant $C$ exists such that, for all $\omega\in\mathbb{R}$, the relation~\eqref{eq:q-nontrapp} below holds.
+The $q$-growth condition is fundamentally a statement on the high-frequency character of the operator $A_\omega^{-1}$.
+Further, the $q$-growth condition is indeed a condition on the domain $\Omega$ which is independent on the constant $\omega_0$ in~\eqref{Aomega_def_eqn}.
+This can be verified by noting that, given any compact one-dimensional intervals $I_\eta$ and $I_\omega$, where $I_\eta$ is bounded away from $0$, the norm $\norm{A_{\omega,\eta}^{-1}}_{L^2(\Gamma)\to L^2(\Gamma)}$ is uniformly bounded for $(\eta,\omega)\in I_\eta\times I_\omega$.
+The latter property, in turn, can be established on the basis of the theory~\cite{ChandlerWilde:12,McLean} for the combined field operator on a Lipschitz domain, together with a compactness argument based on Taylor expansions of the oscillatory exponential factor of the Green function as well as a Neumann series for the resolvent around each pair $(\eta,\omega)\in I_\eta\times I_\omega$. \begin{defi}[$q$-growth condition] For real $q$ and $\omega_0 >0$, a Lipschitz domain $\Omega$ and its boundary $\Gamma$ are said to satisfy the $q$-\emph{growth} condition iff for all $\omega \ge 0$ the operator $A_\omega$ in~\eqref{Aomega_def_eqn} satisfies the bound